ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/env.md

 {{< deploy-laravel/header >}}
 {{< deploy-laravel/navbar >}}

-This article covers the necessary environment configuration for running a Laravel app in production.
+This article covers the necessary environment configuration for running a Laravel app in production, along with a few pre-deployment optimizations.

 ## Production environment configuration